wp-plugins/redi-restaurant-reservation/readme.txt

 14. Open/close time for time shift (Available only for Basic package users)
 15. Time before reservation for time shift by weekday (Available only for Basic package users)
 16. Step 1: Select place, date and time (Multiple places available only for Basic package users)
+17. Blocked Time list.
+(Available only for Basic package users)
+18. Edit Blocked time.
+(Available only for Basic package users)

 == Upgrade Notice ==